 Technical Product Manager

-Dragana Petrovic is a technical product manager at DSM engineering plastics, responsible for Akulon and Novamid materials for extrusion industry.
+Dragana Petrovic is a technical product manager at Envalior engineering plastics, responsible for Akulon and Novamid materials for extrusion industry.
 She focuses on understanding customer requirements, materials applications know how, communication on technical features of products, production technology, cross-functional communications.
 Previously, Dragana worked as a product and process development engineer at research in the field of polyesters and polyamides.
 She holds master’s degree in chemical engineering from Belgrade University and professional doctorate in the field of product design from Eindhoven University.

 Leave your e-mail address below to start receiving the latest news about plastics, new products and events delivered to your inbox.